A Linear Response relation for perturbations in compact stars and the classical Einstein-Langevin formalism: Conclusion and Further Directions

-In this article we have given a formulation of the classical Einstein- Langevin equation, based on a linear response relation for matter in strong gravity regions.
-This is the first simple model solved in all details to confirm the mathematical and astrophysical aspects in this regard.
-The radial perturbations are of importance to stability issues, but we can progress on the same lines with these theoretical developments towards non-radial perturbations induced due to matter fluctuations or disturbances in the fluid of the star.
-We aim to explore several configurations of relativistic stars for further work, including hot matter fluids with heat flux and anisotropies, stationary and non- stationary fluids, and more involved configuration.
-The main difference in our aim from the conventional approach is our interest in exploring the perturbations in the system which arise due to internal sources in relativistic stars.
-Such a study finally leads to a different way and a closer look through the internal layers of the compact stars, thus giving us access to the nature and behaviour of the matter in a new way.
-This is namely equilibrium and non-equilibrium statistical properties with information pertaining to mesoscopic range inside the matter of relativistic stars.
+In this article we have given a classical Einstein- Langevin equation, based on a linear response relation for matter in strong gravity regions.
+The first simple model for radial perturbations of a spherically symmetric relativistic star has been solved in all details to confirm the mathematical and astrophysical aspects in this regard.
+Spherically symmetric star models and radial perturbations are not just of importance as a first exercise to do regarding any new developments, but they have been used consistently for understanding stabilty of stars.
+The closed form analytical results which give ideas about the basic physics or astrophysics, lay a path for research directions towards realistic cases as well as observational consequences.
+It is beginning with such idealized models for analytical results which can be worked out neatly, that one can progress further on building up deviations from symmetry and take as approximations for configurations of real and observational interests.
+Thus from our results in this article one can see the connections and form of noise sources which are very much of significance to collapse models.
+This can affect the parameters that decide the final outcome of a dynamical spherically symmetric astrophysical system.
+Even for equilibrium configuration or near equilibrium configuration, the growth of such perturbations can be significant and a mode analysis of the spectrum can lead to useful information of the deep interiors of the dense compact matter.
+Thus the significance of radial symmetry in star models is non-trivial, though current focus remains on non-radial aspects for direct usefulness to gravitational waves and their detection.
+We will progress on the theoretical developments towards non-radial perturbations induced due to matter fluctuations or disturbances.
+In the upcoming work we plan to explore several configurations, including hot matter fluids with heat flux and anisotropies, stationary and non-stationary fluids etc. The main aim is to obtain equilibrium and non-equilibrium statistical properties with information pertaining to mesoscopic range inside the matter of relativistic stars.
 The known approaches towards studying the dense matter concentrate either on the macroscopic hydrodynamic scales about the nature of dense matter, or the astroparticle picture and the microscopics.
-The mesoscopic scale interest in exploring the dense matter, arises not just to fill in the scale gaps, but also to address the transition from the hydrodynamic scale down to the microscopic scales and see the connections and phases that the exotic matter can undergo.
-Thus it enhances the physical picture of interiors of the relativistic stars, the area which is gaining more importance for observational purposes as well, since the detection of gravitational waves took place.
+The mesoscopic scale interest in exploring the dense matter arises not just to fill in the scale gaps, but also to address the transition from the hydrodynamic scale down to the microscopic scales and see the connections and phases that the exotic matter can undergo.
+Thus our study would enhance the physical picture of interiors of the relativistic stars, the area which is gaining more importance for observational purposes as well.